PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: PEPit : general overview and content

 for some $K\in\mathbb{N}$ and where each $f_i$ is assumed to belong to some class of functions denoted by $\mathcal{F}_i$, encoding our working assumptions on $f_i$.
 We further assume the algorithms to gather information about the functions $\{f_i\}_i$ only via black-box oracles such as gradient or proximal evaluations.

-\paragraph{Black-box oracles.} The base black-box optimization oracles/operations available in PEPit are the following: \begin{itemize} \item (sub)gradient steps, \item proximal steps, \item linear optimization (or conditional) steps, \end{itemize} PEPit also allows for their slightly more general approximate/inexact and Bregman (or mirror) versions.
-Those oracles might be combined with a few other operations, such as exact line-search procedures.
+\paragraph{Black-box oracles.} The base black-box optimization oracles/operations available in \textsc{PEPit} are the following: \begin{itemize} \item (sub)gradient steps, \item proximal and projection steps, \item linear optimization (or conditional) steps. \end{itemize} \textsc{PEPit} also allows for their slightly more general approximate/inexact and Bregman (or mirror) versions.
+Those oracles might be combined with a few other operations, such as exact line-search procedures, as detailed in~Table~\ref{tab:oracles}.